JJohnyy/rent-calculator/readme.md

 ![standard-button](assets/wireframes/blueButton.png).

-active button, when a button is clicked and being active, color turns orange - the idea was to let user know which button was pressed by a different color
+active button - when a button is clicked and being active, color turns orange - the idea was to let user know which button was pressed by a different color
 * active button

 ![active button](assets/wireframes/orangeButton.png).